ankitSarwar/Instagram_app/README.md

 ## Post
  - Represents a post in the application.

--postId (Integer): The ID of the post.
+- postId (Integer): The ID of the post.
--createdDate (Timestamp): The timestamp when the post was created.
+- createdDate (Timestamp): The timestamp when the post was created.
--updatedDate (Timestamp): The timestamp when the post was last updated.
+- updatedDate (Timestamp): The timestamp when the post was last updated.
--postData (String): The data of the post (can be dummy string for now).
+- postData (String): The data of the post (can be dummy string for now).
--user (User): The user who created the post.
+- user (User): The user who created the post.

 ## AuthenticationToken
 Represents an authentication token for a user.

-tokenId (Long): The ID of the token. token (String): The token string for authentication. tokenCreationDate (LocalDate): The date when the token was created.
+- tokenId (Long): The ID of the token.
+- token (String): The token string for authentication.
+- tokenCreationDate (LocalDate): The date when the token was created.

 >### user (User): The user associated with the token.